jrullan/StateMachine/README.md

   S1->addTransition(&transitionS1S2,S2);  // S1 transition to S2
 ```

 The transitions are implemented by evaluating a function that returns a bool value of true or false.
-If the function returns **true** then the machine will transition from the current state to the new state specified in the transition.
+If the function returns **true** then the machine will transition from the current state to the state specified when the transition was added in setup().

 ```c++
 bool transitionS1S2(){